TVersluijs/RGEE_Snowmelt/README.md

 ## SENTINEL-2 SCRIPTS:

 ### *04-RGEE_TomVersluijs_S2_Points_Snowmelt.R
-In this script the date of snow melt is calculated based on Sentinel-2 data for all locations specified in an input file.
+In this script the timing of snow melt is calculated based on Sentinel-2 data for all locations specified in an input file.
 The user can specify a bufferzone (radius) to depict the area in which snow melt will be analysed per location.
+No shapefile is required as input for this script, which allows for input locations to be spaced far apart.
 All locations are analysed consecutively (using a loop).
 First, a location specific bounding box is drawn per point location (taking into account the specified buffer zone) and Sentinel-2 satellite data is extracted within this bounding box.
-Second, clouds and permanent water bodies are filtered within this bounding box.
-Third, if this bounding box overlaps with multiple satellite tiles for a certain day, a composite image is created (picking the pixel with least cloud cover).
-Finally, snow melt is analysed within each locations's buffer zone based on one of the following methods (specified by the user by setting the parameter 'method'): (1) fitting a GAM through the average NDSI, NDVI and NDMI values over time, (2) Fitting a GAM through the fraction of snow-covered pixels over time, or (3) Fitting a GAM through the NDSI values per pixel and then fitting a GAM through the fraction of snow- covered pixels over time.
-No shapefile is required as input for this script, which allows for input locations to be spaced far apart.
+Second, clouds and permanent water bodies can be filtered within this bounding box.
+Third, if this bounding box overlaps with multiple satellite tiles for a certain day, a composite image can be created (picking the pixel with least cloud cover).
+Finally, snow melt is analysed within each locations's buffer zone based on one of the following methods (specified by the user by setting the parameter 'method'): (1) 'avg_NDSI': Calculate the average NDSI value over time within each point's buffer zone, fit a GAM through these data and calculate when this model passes the specified NDSI threshold representing the moment of snow melt.
+In addition, time series of the average NDVI and NDMI are extracted within each point's buffer zone.
+(2)
+'snowfraction': Calculate the fraction of pixels within each buffer zone over time where NDSI > 'NDSI_threshold', fit a GAM through these data and extract the moment when this model passes a user-specified 'Snowfraction_threshold'.
+(3): 'pixel_gam': Fit a GAM through the NDSI data for each pixel within each point's buffer zone, and calculate when this function passes NDSI_threshold.
+Then use these pixel-specific dates of snowmelt to calculate a fraction of snowcovered pixels for each day of year.
+Then fit a GAM through these pixel-specific snowfraction data and extract the moment when this model passes a user-specified 'Snowfraction_threshold'.This script is similar to the script '07-RGEE_TomVersluijs_S2_Shapefile_Points_Snowmelt'.
+However, in the latter script all points are analysed simultaneously.
+This has the restriction that it only works for rather small areas (<100km2) and that the user must load a shapefile to specify the outline of the study area in which all points of interest should be located.
+This works well when looking at a small area like Zackenberg.
+However, when points of interest are spaced further apart (like tracking data of migratory birds) the shapefile required to cover all these points is so large that this likely results in computation errors.
+The current script circumvents this issue because no shapefile is required as input.
+The downside of the current script is that it might take significantly longer to run than script '2-RGEE_TomVersluijs_Points.R'.

 <p float="left">
   <img align="top" src="./_pictures/04A-Sentinel2_Zackenberg_Locations.png" width="49%" title="Five locations at Zackenberg, each with a buffer of 250" />